Loneliness kills. For seniors, loneliness can be as large of a health risk as obesity, smoking, or alcoholism.

 Isolation and loneliness can severely impact the health of seniors.
 One study found that lonely seniors have a 59% higher risk of physical and mental health decline and a 45% greater risk of death.
 Other researchers have suggested that loneliness can be as dangerous as smoking 15 cigarettes a day or being an alcoholic.

 Loneliness can affect physical health in many ways.
 Isolated seniors are more prone to serious illnesses like chronic lung disease, arthritis, and impaired mobility.
 Feelings of loneliness can cause seniors to engage in other unhealthy behaviours such as overconsumption of alcohol, excess eating, and smoking as a way of coping with the loneliness.
 Loneliness can also cause seniors to spend more time indoors and avoid physical activity.
 This lack of exercise can lead to increased rates of high blood pressure, heart disease, and other issues.

 Loneliness and isolation can have major effects on mental health as well.
 A Dutch study found that seniors who suffer from loneliness have a 64% higher risk of dementia.
 Depression is also very common in lonely seniors.
-Among seniors who live in residential care facilities, the rate of depression has been shown to be as high as 44%.
-This is especially relevant, as seniors who live in these facilities are estimated to have much higher rates of loneliness than seniors who continue living in their communities.
+Overall, loneliness and isolation pose a major risk to the health of seniors and can greatly reduce their quality of life.